Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 The ability of a Logistic Regression model to generalize well across *all* data can be hampered if there are outliers present.
 There is no right or wrong way to deal with outliers, but it is always worth careful consideration - just because a value is high or low, does not necessarily mean it should not be there!

-In this section, we use **.describe()** from Pandas to investigate the spread of values for each of our predictors.
+In this section, I used **.describe()** from Pandas to investigate the spread of values for each of our predictors.
 The results of this can be seen in the table below.

 ```python
 outlier_investigation = data_for_model.describe()